News release from 29/09/2020

 Love food, hate waste

-People across the UK wasted a third less food than normal during lockdown – and Greater Cambridge residents are being urged to keep up these efforts as part of a new campaign.
+People across the UK wasted a third less of food than normal during lockdown – and Greater Cambridge residents are being urged to keep up these efforts as part of a new campaign.

 Local councils and the food partnership organisation Cambridge Sustainable Food have teamed up in the fight against food waste.

-Figures from Waste and Resources Action Programme (WRAP) show that during lockdown, UK households reported wasting a third less food than normal, as they found creative ways of using up and making food go further.
+Figures from Waste and Resources Action Programme (WRAP) show that during lockdown, UK households reported wasting a third less of food than normal, as they found creative ways of using up and making food go further.
 Now Greater Cambridge Shared Waste Service, a partnership between Cambridge City and South Cambridgeshire District Councils, is asking residents to keep up the good work amid rising levels of food waste post-lockdown.

 According to figures from RECAP, across Cambridge City and South Cambridgeshire over 10,000 tonnes of edible food was thrown away by households last year, and the UK figure is 4.5 million tonnes.
 As well as being a waste of money and food, this has a huge impact on carbon emissions.